Gov. Rick Scott suspends Hallandale Beach Mayor Joy Cooper

-HALLANDALE BEACH, Fla. - Florida Gov. Rick Scott suspended Hallandale Beach Mayor Joy Cooper Friday afternoon after she spend hours in Broward County Jail.
+HALLANDALE BEACH, Fla. - Florida Gov. Rick Scott suspended Hallandale Beach Mayor Joy Cooper on Friday afternoon, one day after her arrest on three felony charges.

 Cooper faces charges of money laundering, official misconduct and exceeding limits on campaign contributions, all of which are third-degree felonies.
 Prosecutors also charged her with soliciting contributions in a government building, which is a first-degree misdemeanor.